The breathtaking Presidio is a must-see attraction in San Francisco.

 3. Visit San Francisco's first building at the Presidio Officers Club.

 The Mesa Room enables you a close-up look of the clay brick wall from the 1790s.
 The first 200 Spanish settlers and their families, used Native Indian labor to build this wall.
-It's the oldest building in San Francisco and hauntingly beautiful.
-The atmosphere is strangely serene.
+It's the oldest building in San Francisco and hauntingly beautiful, and the atmosphere is strangely serene.

 The Moraga Hall is the star of the show, where the top brass from the U.S. Army used to relax at social functions.
 Big Hollywood names like Veronica Lake and Bob Hope performed here.

-Sit by the roaring fire, and admire the Mission Revival architecture.
-In 1934 the entire complex was rebuilt in a Spanish style, complete with heavy beams, and white-washed walls.
-The results are spectacular.
+Sit by the roaring fire in the Moraga Hall, and admire the Mission Revival architecture.
+In 1934 the entire complex was rebuilt in a Spanish style, complete with heavy beams, and white-washed walls, and the results are spectacular.

 Presidio Officers Club restaurant